siberian-fast-food/alogger/README.md

 Configuration
 -------------
 alogger can be configured to write different flows (or streams of log messages) to different loggers.
-It can be done in config or in runtime with [`alog_control`](https://github.com/spawnfest/alogger/blob/master/doc/alog_control.md) module.
+It can be done in config (alog.config) or in runtime with [`alog_control`](https://github.com/spawnfest/alogger/blob/master/doc/alog_control.md) module.
-It is configured in alog.config.
 <pre>
         [{alog, [
                   {enabled_loggers, Loggers},